-Chemistry I is a course based on the following core topics: properties and states of matter; atomic structure; bonding; chemical reactions; solution chemistry; behavior of gases, and organic chemistry.
-Students enrolled in Chemistry I compare, contrast, and synthesize useful models of the structure and properties of matter and the mechanisms of its interactions.
-Instruction should focus on developing student understanding that scientific knowledge is gained from observation of natural phenomena and experimentation by designing and conducting investigations guided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.
-Some topics are covered in more depth than Chemistry I. In order to develop a student's ability in applying the scientific method to solve a problem, a research project will be required and presented at a science fair.

-Fulfills Core 40 Science (physical) course requirement for all diplomas Qualifies as a quantitative reasoning course
+Grade level: 10-12 Chemistry I is a course based on the following core topics: properties and states of matter; Course #: 3064T atomic structure; bonding; chemical reactions; solution chemistry; behavior of gases, and Length: Full year organic chemistry.
+Students enrolled in Chemistry I compare, contrast, and synthesize useful Credit(s): Two models of the structure and properties of matter and the mechanisms of its interactions.
+Diploma: Counts as an Instruction should focus on developing student understanding that scientific knowledge is Elective for all diplomas gained from observation of natural phenomena and experimentation by designing and conducting investigations guided by theory and by evaluating and communicating the results of those investigations according to accepted procedures.
+Some topics are covered in more Prerequisite: Biology I and depth than Chemistry I. In order to develop a student's ability in applying the scientific method Algebra I with an A or B to solve a problem, a research project will be required and presented at a science fair.
+Fulfil Is Core 40 Science (physical) course requirement for all diplomas Qualifies as a quantitative reasoning course